Welcome to QM Alternative Dispute Resolution Society!

-The Queen Mary Alternative Dispute Resolution (ADR) Society is a young society, entering its third year of activity.
-In such a short period of time, we managed to become the third-largest law-related society at Queen Mary, University of London, with around 100 active members.
-In recognition of our achievements and innovative approach, our society was awarded in 2019 the prize of ‘Best New Society’.
-We accomplished this with the aim of offering students the unique opportunity to develop key lawyering skills, and gain greater exposure to and education about alternative means of dispute resolution, with a particular focus on arbitration.
+The Queen Mary Alternative Dispute Resolution (ADR) Society is a well-established and award-winning provider of numerous and diverse professional opportunities, entering its fourth year of activity.
+In such a short period of time, we managed to become the third largest law-related society at Queen Mary, University of London, with around 100 active members.
+In recognition of our achievements and innovative approach, our society was awarded in 2019 the prize of “Best New Society”, and in 2021 the “Gold Trophy” and “Professional Development Award”.
+We accomplished this with the aim of offering students the opportunity to develop core practical law skills, and gain greater exposure to, and in-depth knowledge about alternative means of dispute resolution.

-- Bryan Cave Leighton Paisner x Queen Mary Annual Commercial Negotiations Competition 2020/21, co-organised with the European Law Students' Association and the Law and Business Society
+- Bryan Cave Leighton Paisner x Queen Mary Annual Commercial Negotiations Competition 2021/22, co-organised with the European Law Students' Association

-The Competition is an invaluable opportunity to improve your negotiation skills and commercial awareness which are becoming increasingly important in an ever-growing commercial world, as well as a unique chance to get to know BCLP and gain an insight into the firm's culture, departments, initiatives and career opportunities.
-The Competition includes six rounds, workshop with BCLP, workshop with Lawson Conner, and 8 hours of negotiation workshops with The Negotiation Club exclusively dedicated to the semi-finalists.
-The winners will be awarded £100 in the form of vouchers and an opportunity to experience life at BCLP (TBC).
+The Competitions is an invaluable opportunity to improve your negotiation skills and commercial awareness which are becoming increasingly important in an ever-growing commercial world, as well as a unique chance to get to know the aforementioned firms and gain an insight into their cultures, departments, initiatives and career opportunities.

-- Academic series of webinars on: Trade Negotiations within the EU; Oil & Gas Disputes; Challenges to and Enforcement of Investment Treaty Arbitration Awards
+In the past we've held sector-focused panel discussions, workshops on advocacy and cross-examination in International Arbitration with Young ICCA, Academic series of webinars on Trade Negotiations within the EU; Oil & Gas Disputes; Challenges to and Enforcement of Investment Treaty Arbitration Awards, and many more!